Links to webinars, flyers, factsheets and the latest tools and informations for farmers, growers and rural professionals.

 The nitrogen content of feed and the amount of nitrogen applied are the main drivers of N2O emissions.
 Temperature and soil moisture can also play a role.

 The main driver of net farm CO2 emissions is the area of woody vegetation.
 Woody vegetation captures CO2 but also releases it when cleared.
-To a much lesser extent the application of lime and urea nitrogen (N) fertilisers can also contribute to farm CO2 emissions.
+The application of lime and urea nitrogen (N) fertilisers can also contribute to farm CO2 emissions.

 Soil management can both release and sequester CO2 and this is under investigation so it can be better quantified.